Azure/Industrial-IoT/docs/modules/publisher-migrationpath.md

 ## OPC Publisher 2.5.x Command Line Arguments supported in 2.8.2 or higher

+Any removed command line arguments will still silently work.

 The following table describes the command line arguments, which were available in OPC Publisher 2.5.x and their compatibility in OPC Publisher 2.8.2 and above.

 | **Command Line Options**                |  **in 2.8.2 and above**  | **Alternative** |